 Selected Recent Papers

 From: September 2007 to present

 The main responsibility was to solve a long-standing open problem related to the attitude control of a spacecraft with only two control inputs, and to develop novel tools and methods for underactuated mechanical systems.

 From: September 1993 to April 1994

 Posted September 24th, 2013

-The main research focus is on the interdiscipliabry problems at the interface of control, computing and communications as well as on optimal feedback mechanisms in movement science.
+My Control and Networks (CAN) Lab.mainly focuses on interdisciplinary problems at the interface of control, computing and communications as well as on optimal feedback mechanisms in movement science.